 Delaware Rental Lease Agreements

-Sublease Agreement – Provides legal scope for tenants to rent out a leased property to a third party.
+Sublease Agreement – Provides tenants with a means to rent out their leased property to a third party.
 Permission from the landlord commonly required.

 What is a Delaware Rental Lease Agreement?

 A Delaware Rental Lease Agreement is a standard legal agreement necessary for landlords to rent out a property located in Delaware.
 The document sets forth certain rights and responsibilities of each party who signs the document.
 It is a good idea for landlords to ask tenants to fill out a rental application so that they have a means of vetting them prior to the signing of a lease.